The Social Media Revolution–An American Spring?

 The first decade of television was exciting, but raw.
 Everyone could tell that this was something new, and something important.
 Much like they can tell with the internet and social media now.
 It created new stars and obsoleted many former ones.
-It changed the world of politics.
-Much like internet and social media has done since.
+It changed the world of politics, such as when people realized they could buy real likes on social media and promote their campaigns with it.
+Much like the internet and social media has done since.
 And now, as streaming video is replacing broadcast video for more and more households, and with Netflix, Amazon, and Hulu becoming production companies in their own right, the traditional hold of the TV networks is breaking with it.

 The “out of the blue” appearance of Ron Paul and now Bernie Sanders?
 Voices who have spent decades with no “mainstream” platform are now finding their audience.
 The growth of “outsider, anti-establishment” candidates gaining real traction?
 This is due to media conglomerates no longer being able to control the message and marginalize them.
 These candidates, rightly or wrongly, stand in stark contrast to the politicians who have been screwing us over for years while growing their own power.
 And can you imagine the quick changes in public opinion on the gay marriage, medical/recreational marijuana legalization fights, and civil liberties issues without a democratized communication platform like the internet?
 And the internet is not only domestic–it’s making these changes on a global scale.

 So, what is the point?
 Well, it remains to be seen.
 We are witnessing the greatest social transformation the world has seen since at least the invention of television, but probably since the creation of “mass media” at all.
 We’re seeing the replacement of “broadcasting” with “narrowcasting”, or “sidecasting”, or “targetedcasting”, or “peercasting” or whatever you want to name it.
-But the fact is that information no longer only flows downhill from the powerful to the rest of us.
+People also seem to be meticulously utilizing the option to buy proxies to prevent exposing their digital addresses to the world.
+But the fact seems to be that information no longer only flows downhill from the powerful to the rest of us.
 Now, while each of us may individually be no more powerful than we ever once were, all of us are collectively more powerful than any individual media magnate or opinion-maker on the globe.
 While much of Scott Adams post goes into suggesting an idea that I don’t think will ever come to pass, the question of demolishing our system of government is well under way, whether the visible structures of government change or not.

 Is this a good thing?
 Will it advance liberty?
 I’m not sure.
 But it’s certainly different, and the world–be it politicians, media folks, leaders of industry, etc–hasn’t quite figured out the implications of that yet.